-SienaVisit Siena by bike, vespa or scooter with our itinerary departing from Pisa or Florence.
+SienaVisit Siena by bike, vespa or scooter with our itinerary departing from Florence.
 Tour of Siena on a vespa, scooter or scooter.

-We suggest an interesting itinerary by bike, Vespa or scooter to discover Siena by yourself, starting from one of our Pisa or Florence rental points.
+We suggest an interesting itinerary by bike, Vespa or scooter to discover Siena by yourself, starting from our Florence rental point.

 Siena is one of the most beautiful cities of Tuscany.
 Set on three hills, the city is drawn together by winding alleys and steep steps, whilst the Piazza del Campo stands at its heart, and the Duomo and St Maria della Scala serve as additional cultural landmarks.
 Famed for the "Palio", the annual historic horse-race that takes place on July 2nd and August 16th, a race which lasts less than 2 minutes, is the subject of debate and competition all year round and can cause men and women to laugh or cry.
 The greatest traditional festival in town.
 Siena is divided into 17 "contrade", neighbourhoods.
 The Sienese people belong first to a "contrada" then to the city.
 Each contrada competes against each other in the Palio, and rivalry and competition are an integral part of the preceding months before the event.

 The city is also home to one of the oldest Universities in Europe, which ensures a vibrant Italian student atmosphere throughout the academic year.
 In addition to the bustling daily life of the streets and squares of the city, Siena offers many cultural events, concerts, cinema, theatre and a wide range of sporting activities.